Jeangowhy/opendocs/rfcs/rfc5322-email.md

 RFC 5322                Internet Message Format             October 2008

-# Appendix A.  Example Messages
+# /Appendix A.  Example Messages

    This section presents a selection of messages.
 These are intended to assist in the implementation of this specification, but should not be